external-mirrors/mitra/FEDERATION.md

 ```

 Where `object` is an ID of old account and `target` is an ID of new account.
 Actors identified by `object` and `target` properties must have at least one FEP-c390 identity in common to be considered aliases.
 Upon receipt of such activity, actors that follow `object` should un-follow it and follow `target` instead.

+## FEP-ae97 C2S API

+In addition to `X-Rsa-Secret-Key` header specified in the FEP, the following headers are required for registration of portable actors:

+- `X-Ed25519-Secret-Key`: multibase encoded Ed25519 key.
+- `X-Invite-Code`: invite code.

 ## Subscriptions